From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Example: Dubins Car in a Repeated Clutter Field

-To assess how well translation-based reuse matches a directly learned multi-obstacle value, we also consider a $1\times 2$ tiled configuration consisting of two horizontally adjacent obstacle cells.
-For this configuration, we compare the translated template value obtained by pointwise min-composition with a value learned directly on the corresponding two-obstacle environment.

-Figures~\ref{fig:dubins_tiled_value}, \ref{fig:dubins_true_value}, and \ref{fig:dubins_abs_error} show the translated template value, the directly trained $1\times 2$ value, and their absolute pointwise difference at the slice $\theta=\pi$.
-The two value fields are visually very similar, with discrepancies localized near the obstacle influence regions.
-This indicates that, in this example, the translation-based construction provides a close approximation to the directly trained two-obstacle solution.
-This comparison is empirical rather than theorem-level: it does not claim exactness of singleton composition in general clutter, but it supports the practical usefulness of translation-based reuse.

-\subsection{Closed-loop rollout in the tiled clutter field}
+\subsubsection{Closed-loop rollout in the tiled clutter field}

-Figure~\ref{fig:dubins_hybrid_rollout} illustrates a representative hybrid closed-loop rollout in the repeated clutter field.
-The vehicle is initialized near the boundary of the tiled environment and is guided toward the central goal region.
-In free space, the nominal controller is applied directly.
-As the vehicle approaches obstacle-rich regions, the one-step look-ahead condition \eqref{eq:dubins_example_trigger} is evaluated using the translated singleton-composed value $\underline V_{\mathrm{grid}}$.
-Whenever the predicted next state has negative value, the nominal command is overridden by the greedy safety action \eqref{eq:dubins_example_safe_action}.
+Figure~\ref{fig:dubins_hybrid_rollout} illustrates a representative closed-loop trajectory in the repeated clutter field.
+The vehicle is guided toward the goal region at $(0,0)$ using the nominal controller, while the translated singleton-composed value $\underline V_{\mathrm{grid}}$ provides an online safety override whenever the predicted next state violates \eqref{eq:dubins_example_trigger}.

-This rollout illustrates the intended role of the reused value function.
-The translated singleton composition is computed once from the learned template value and then evaluated online across the repeated clutter field.
-In this example, it acts as a lightweight safety certificate around the nominal controller, steering the vehicle away from regions certified as unavoidable by the composed value.
+This example illustrates the practical use of the proposed framework.
+A single template value function is learned once and then translated and reused throughout the cluttered environment without relearning for each obstacle configuration.
+The resulting composed value acts as a lightweight safety certificate around the nominal controller, enabling safe goal-directed navigation in the repeated clutter field.